aleskandrl/WebCam_CCTV_recorder_v1/README.md

-# WebCam_CCTV_recorder_v1
+# WebCam-CCTV-recorder-v1
-Lightweight motion-triggered surveillance tool with audio/video recording, cloud upload, and Telegram alerts.
+Lightweight motion-triggered surveillance tool with audio/video recording using webcam, WebCam CCTV recorder, cloud upload, and Telegram alerts.
 Python-powered and plug-and-play ready.
 You can choose to:
 - Save files locally
 - Upload recordings to Google Cloud Storage